Accurate complex Jacobi rotations: Numerical testing

-\looseness=-1 The testing was performed on an Intel Xeon Phi 7210 machine, with the Intel oneAPI Math Kernel Library and the C (\texttt{icc}) and Fortran (\texttt{ifort}) compilers, version 2021.2, on a 64-bit Linux.
+The testing was performed on an Intel Xeon Phi 7210 machine, with the GNU C (\texttt{gcc}) and Fortran (\texttt{gfortran}) compilers, version 13.2.1, on a 64-bit Linux.
 Random numbers were harvested from \texttt{/dev/random} and discarded if not within $[\mu,\nu/4]$ by magnitude, with $\mu$ being the smallest positive normal value.
 Each Hermitian matrix was defined by four such random numbers, two for the offdiagonal element and two for the diagonal.
+The reference LAPACK\footnote{See \url{https://github.com/Reference-LAPACK} and \url{https://github.com/venovako/AccJac/blob/master/src/zlaev2.f90}.} routines were compiled from the modernized but semantically faithful sources, because it is not easy to determine exactly how the optimized routines in vendors' libraries compute nor whether or when their behavior will change.

-Figure~\ref{f:1} shows the values of $\Delta_{\text{\texttt{X}}}^-$ and $\Delta_{\text{\texttt{X}}}^+$, between which all $\mathop{\Delta}(\widetilde{U}_{k;\text{\texttt{Z}}}^{[\text{\texttt{X}}]})$ in a particular run lie.
-It can be concluded that in the worst case \texttt{ZJAEV2} outputs a transformation that is almost twice ``closer'' to a unitary matrix than the worst-case one from \texttt{ZLAEV2}, as long as the elements of $A'$ are normal (otherwise, see the comments on accuracy in~\cite[Sect.~5.2]{Novakovic-23}).
+\looseness=-1 Figure~\ref{f:1} shows the values of $\Delta_{\text{\texttt{X}}}^-$ and $\Delta_{\text{\texttt{X}}}^+$, between which all $\mathop{\Delta}(\widetilde{U}_{k;\text{\texttt{Z}}}^{[\text{\texttt{X}}]})$ in a particular run lie.
+It can be concluded that in the worst case \texttt{ZJAEV2} outputs a transformation that is almost twice ``closer'' to a unitary matrix than the worst-case one from \texttt{ZLAEV2} as long as the elements of $A'$ are normal (otherwise, see the comments on accuracy in~\cite[Sect.~5.2]{Novakovic-23}).

 Figure~\ref{f:2} depicts the observed relative errors in the elements of $\widetilde{U}$ computed by \texttt{ZJAEV2}, which fall well within the ranges from~\eqref{e:4}.
 This shows that the bounds from Theorem~\ref{t:1} can probably be tightened, what is left for future work.